GoodnessJSON/PiHole-Whitelist/README.md

 </div>
 <div align="center">

 This is a fork of the [original anudeepND Whitelist](https://github.com/GoodnessJSON/PiHole-Whitelist).
-It's designed to be easy to submit to with PRs for relevance and updated availability.
+It's designed to be an up to date whitelist for us with PiHole V6.

+To keep this list as up to date as possible, PRs and Domain suggestions are welcome.
+Please see below.

 Want to report a new domain?
 Want to report existing one?
 Feel free to file an [issue](https://github.com/GoodnessJSON/PiHole-Whitelist/issues).